 What’s more, the Digital Railway programme also aims to secure more jobs, more trains and greater regional and national growth.
 Understandably, there is still work to be done before the industry’s goals for the UK railways are achieved, but the velocity at which change has become so visible in rail – this year alone – is exponential.

 Network Rail’s standards are making the implementation of digital solutions more imperative than ever before.
 We noted this last year during our work for the 019 Standard (NR/L2/OHS/019, v.9) changes have enabled us to realise how fundamentally vital it is for the rail industry to have access to a powerful digital platform that supports the safe planning and delivery of work, if Network Rail’s standards are going to be adhered to as intended.

 To support Network Rail and the wider rail industry, both during the 019 Standard implementation period, and on its journey towards an entirely digital future, we have made significant changes to our RailHub suite.
 This work has encouraged us to continually evolve and adapt to the speed at which the UK rail industry is changing.

 Be more rail?

-The rail industry is often told to look to other industries for inspiration, particularly with regards to innovation and taking greater leaps towards securing a digital future.
-However, having spent almost a decade working alongside our customers in rail and seeing first-hand the industry-wide action taking place across the industry, we politely disagree.
+The UK rail industry is often told to look to other industries for inspiration, particularly with regards to innovation and taking greater leaps in securing its digital future.
+However, having spent a decade working alongside our customers in the rail industry, and seeing first-hand the industry-wide action taking place, we politely disagree.

-The announcement of the 019 Standard (NR/L2/OHS/019, v.9.) allowed us to put our newfound ethos into actualisation.
-We realised that both communication and collaboration were poignant pain points that Network Rail were looking to resolve post-update.
+Last year’s 019 Standard upgrades allowed us to put this ethos into actualisation.
+We realised that both communication and collaboration were poignant pain points that Network Rail were looking to resolve.
 As a result, we upgraded our popular RailHub platform to feature a new collaboration tool within SWP that enables entire teams to work together more seamlessly, regardless of where they are in the rail network.